nafergo/weekly-report/_posts/2021-06-13-weekly-notes.markdown

 published: true
 ---

-* Admin stuff
+* Admin stuff: mails and documents, certificates.
-* project management: planning work, Asana reorganizing
+* project management: planning work, Asana reorganizing, minor edits to this log
-* minor edits to this log
+* research and learning: studying new workflows for refinements (photogrammetry) and new stuff (drone, arches)